UK lawmakers to size up post-Brexit bridging deal for banks

-LONDON (Reuters) - A deal to bridge the gap between Britain leaving the European Union and the introduction of its new trading terms with the bloc could shield financial firms from any abrupt changes and ultimately keep them based in the UK, a senior lawmaker said, finding support from the finance ministry.
+LONDON, Dec 12 (Reuters) - A deal to bridge the gap between Brexit and the introduction of Britain's new trading terms with the European Union could shield financial firms from any abrupt changes and ultimately keep them based in the UK, a senior lawmaker said.

 Banks in Britain have said their fingers are "hovering over the relocate button" because they still don't have a clear idea of what life after leaving the EU will look like.